Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 \subsubsection{Results}

 Table \ref{tab:exp_other_result} shows BLEU scores of each method on each dataset.
 This table indicates that Universal outperformed Vanilla in all datasets.
 The proposed parameter sharing strategies (\textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)}) achieved better scores than Universal in all datasets.
-These results are consistent with results in Table \ref{sec:exp_standard_setting}.
+These results are consistent with results in Table \ref{tab:exp_main_result}.
 These results also indicate that the proposed strategies are more efficient than Universal, which shares parameters of one layer with all layers, because they achieved better performance with almost the same parameter size and computational time.

 In the comparison among the proposed strategies, \textsc{cycle} and \textsc{cycle (rev)} outperformed \textsc{sequence} on German-to-English but it is difficult to conclude that \textsc{cycle} and \textsc{cycle (rev)} are superior to \textsc{sequence} on English-to-French and French-to-English.
-This result implies that the best strategy might depend on a language pair.
-However, it is suitable to use \textsc{cycle} or \textsc{cycle (rev)} as a first step because they were effective in construction of deep models on English-German and achieved comparable scores to \textsc{sequence} on English-French.
+This result implies that the best strategy might depend on a language pair\footnote{Section \ref{sec:exp_asr} and Appendix \ref{sec:exp_lm} imply that a sort of task and Transformer architectures also have an influence on the performance of proposed strategies.}.
+However, we emphasize that our proposed strategies outperformed Universal.
+For applying our proposed parameter sharing strategies to other datasets, we recommend using \textsc{sequence} as a first step because it is the easiest to implement.